project-gemmi/gemmi/docs/hkl.rst

   >>> calc_x.addends.clear()
   >>> calc_x.addends.add_cl_fprime(energy)

-which calculates *f'* for all elements handled by the Cromer-Libermann algorithm (*Z* from 3 to 92).
+which calculates *f'* for all elements handled by the Cromer-Liberman algorithm (*Z* from 3 to 92).
 Although it seems wasteful, it takes well below 1ms.